1: Opening statement from senior management

 We do, however, trade with overseas suppliers and whilst we may not have direct links with all elements in our supply chains by imposing strict compliance with our standards on the direct link in the supply chain we expect this to be fed back up the chain.
 Our Risk Review is informed by:

 We ensure all our suppliers adhere to our anti-slavery policy.
 We enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
 For example, if we find evidence of a failure to comply with our policies we will bring this to the immediate attention of the relevant supplier and impress upon them the crucial importance of the issue being addressed forthwith.
 We will work proactively with such suppliers so as to ensure full compliance with our policies.
 In the unlikely event that any of our suppliers fail / refuse to engage with us in this regard, despite our reasonable endeavours, we would then seek to terminate our relationship with the supplier/s concerned.

-We are currently reviewing our procurement process.
-This will ensure that appropriate training and guidance is provided for those with procurement responsibilities to assess the treatment of the workforce within suppliers’ organisations to ensure that there is no exploitation of workers.
+We ensure that appropriate training and guidance is provided for those with procurement responsibilities to assess the treatment of the workforce within suppliers’ organisations to ensure that there is no exploitation of workers.
 Additional training will be provided as and when required for employees involved with any procurement where slavery and human trafficking is deemed to be a significant risk.

 Following our review of our actions this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle slavery and human trafficking: